brillout/wildcard-api/docs/intro.template.md

 ~~~

 If your endpoint function has a bug and throws an error,
-then Wildcard returns a `500 Internal Server Error` HTTP response.
+then Wildcard replies a `500 Internal Server Error` HTTP response.
-(Since this is the correct HTTP Status Code which is important for tools such as Handli.)

-You can then catch this error on the client side:
+You can then catch this error in the browser:

 ~~~js
 const {endpoints} = require('wildcard-api/client');